facebook/react/packages/react-reconciler/README.md

 #### `maySuspendCommit(type, props)`

-This method should determine if this combination of type and props may need to suspend.
+This method is called during render to determine if the Host Component type and props require some kind of loading process to complete before committing an update.

 #### `preloadInstance(type, props)`

-This method should kick off any preloading of resources required.
-Return `true` to indicate it's already loaded or `false` to trigger a fallback.
+This method may be called during render if the Host Component type and props might suspend a commit.
+It can be used to initiate any work that might shorten the duration of a suspended commit.

 #### `startSuspendingCommit()`

-This method begins Suspense on something that isn't associated with a particular node.
+This method is called just before the commit phase.
+Use it to set up any necessary state while any Host Components that might suspend this commit are evaluated to determine if the commit must be suspended.

 #### `suspendInstance(type, props)`

-This method prevents a tree from being displayed without blocking the components from being evaluated.
-Consider it Suspense for the commit phase.
+This method is called after `startSuspendingCommit` for each Host Component that indicated it might suspend a commit.

 #### `waitForCommitToBeReady()`

-This method determines if the renderer is ready to commit or if React should suspend.
-If it is not ready, return a callback to subscribe to a ready event.
+This method is called after all `suspendInstance` calls are complete.

+Return `null` if the commit can happen immediately.

+Return `(initiateCommit: Function) => Function` if the commit must be suspended.
+The argument to this callback will initiate the commit when called.
+The return value is a cancellation function that the Reconciler can use to abort the commit.

 ### Persistence Methods